lebai-robotics/lebai-ros-sdk/README.md

 The sdk files will be installed under `/opt/lebai/ros` folder

 # Configuration
-The configuration is different that depends on what type of shell you use, the following will introduct the common used shells: `bash` and `zsh`.
+The configuration is different that depends on what type of shell you use, the following will introduct the common used shells: `Bash` and `Zsh`.
-For the `Bash` and `ZSH` sections, you should choose the correct shell type.
+For the `Bash` and `Zsh` sections, you should choose the correct shell type.

 ## Bash